 In small businesses, the financial planner may also be recording transactions, reporting the performance to top management, and even ensuring forward-looking proposals comply with the relevant laws.
 As the volume of work grows, however, this jack-of-all-trades position is delegated to more than one individual.

 The Changing Role of Finance

-The terms “finance” and “accounting” conjure images of meticulous recordkeeping and stringent adherence to cost cutting – in essence, the bean counter.
+The terms “finance” and “accounting” conjure images of meticulous record keeping and stringent adherence to cost-cutting – in essence, the bean counter.
 But companies have relied on the finance department to offer insight into mergers, acquisitions, and project management for decades, and that role has grown in importance.
 By 2009, a McKinsey report found that finance fulfilled the role of value management far more often than other roles (Exhibit 1).

 Technology has undoubtedly been a driver of change in the first two decades of the 21st century, and it seems poised to continue as one of the preeminent forces of change.
 The finance division of tomorrow will be built upon technology.

 Automation has relieved finance teams of repetitive, manual tasks, like transaction recording.
 There is no reason to employ several individuals – or several hundred individuals in an office tower – to track transactions when it can all be automated.
-Ideally the automation occurs in a server farm on cheap, rural real estate.
-Automation may assuredly aided in cutting costs, but its true potential lies in eliminating the mundane so finance employees can focus on adding value to the organization.
+Ideally, the automation occurs in a server farm on cheap, rural real estate.
+Automation may assuredly aid in cutting costs, but its true potential lies in eliminating the mundane so finance employees can focus on adding value to the organization.